gsohler/openscad_web/tutorial/docs/python_specialities.md

 ## Object handles

 Special application of storing data with objects are handles, which are 4x4 Eigen matrices.
-Each object has  handle called 'origin' which is identity matrix at first.
+Each object has a handle called 'origin' which is identity matrix at first.
 You can use all the transformations to objects and also to handles like so: